Our Farming and Land Use team run three programmes of work throughout Scotland

 Funding for Future Farming Scotland is made available through the SRDP Knowledge Transfer and Innovation Fund (which is jointly funded by the Scottish Government and the European Union), with partner funding from Quality Meat Scotland, Forestry Commission Scotland, Innovative Farmers and The Prince of Wales’s Charitable Foundation.

-Funding for Farming with Nature is made available through SRDP Knowledge Transfer and Innovation Fund (which is jointly funded by the Scottish Government and the European Union) with partner funding from Scottish Water and RSPB Scotland and Farm Advisory Service.
-(This event is part of a wider KTIF programme, Farming With Nature.)
+Funding for Farming with Nature is made available through SRDP Knowledge Transfer and Innovation Fund (which is jointly funded by the Scottish Government and the European Union) with partner funding from Scottish Water and RSPB Scotland.

 Follow us on twitterSoilAssociationScot